 Inclusivity is an active choice you make as a company.
 That choice—to have processes and policies in place to ensure underrepresented groups thrive—will affect your every business decision.

 Inclusivity covers more than accessibility, but the two concepts are inherently tied.
-When we develop strategies by only considering the world from our perspective, however open-minded we try to be, we’ll inevitably fall short.
+When we develop strategies by only considering the world from a singular perspective, however open-minded we try to be, we’ll inevitably fall short.
 That’s where an inclusive, accessible approach to work reaps dividends.

 In an extensive report of over 50 organizations, Deloitte found that companies with inclusive cultures were: